OfqualGovUK/ofqual-standards-patterns/docs/standards/frontend-development.md

 - Exception messages MUST be in the format of: Exception raised when <description of what was happening>, in <class name>::<function name>.
 Exception message: <exception message>
 This enables usto identify easily in the logs where the issue manifested.

-Technology Specific
 ### C Sharp / ASP.NET Core Setup
 Specific Technology Guidance for C Sharp / ASP.NET Core when setting up a new system In addition to the general setup standards these MUST also be included:
 - A landing page for development purposes.
 Only available when ASPNETCORE_ENVIRONMENT is set to DEVELOPMENT
 - Use the GovUk.Frontend.AspNetCore package for installing the GOV.UK Frontend toolkit.
 Do not use minified JS.